LinkedDataFragments/Browser.js/README.md

-# This project has been deprecated in favor of [Comunica's jQuery Widget fork](https://github.com/comunica/jQuery-Widget.js), which is part of the [Comunica](https://github.com/comunica/comunica) platform.
+# This project has been deprecated in favor of [Comunica's jQuery Widget](https://github.com/comunica/jQuery-Widget.js), which is part of the [Comunica](https://github.com/comunica/comunica) platform.
 It can do everything this jQuery-Widget.js can do, and more.

 -----